Photo by Sarah Whyte

 Solo exhibitions of her work have been shown at the Pulitzer Arts Foundation, Chicago Cultural Center, Jane Addams Hull-House Museum, Hyde Park Art Center, Asian Arts Initiative, Center for Craft, Skirball Cultural Center and moCa Cleveland.
 Public art commissions include Messages to Our Neighbors for Mural Arts Philadelphia in 2021, a 28-billboard project made with Philadelphia immigrant youth that was placed all over the city of Philadelphia; and a permanent Protest Banner Lending Library installation at Chicago Public Library's Brighton Park Library Branch, made with Brighton Park community members.

-Her work often revolves around skill sharing, specifically sewing techniques, to create multiethnic and intergenerational sewing circles, which become a place for empowerment, subversion and protest.
+Her work often revolves around skill sharing, specifically sewing techniques, to create multiethnic and intergenerational environments, which become places for empowerment, subversion and protest.
 Han Sifuentes has facilitated workshops for her projects internationally including at the Whitney Museum of American Art with Cauleen Smith as part of the 2017 Whitney Biennial, Art Institute of Chicago, Smithsonian’s Archives of American Art, Museum of Fine Arts, Zeeuws Museum in the Netherlands, Harold Washington Library, and the Design Museum in London.
-Han Sifuentes’s art works are included in various public collections including the Renwick Gallery of Smithsonian American Art Museum, Design Museum in London, Herbert Johnson Museum of Art, DePaul Art Museum, and Wing Luke Museum of Asian Pacific American Experience.
+Han Sifuentes’s art works are included in various public collections including the Renwick Gallery of Smithsonian American Art Museum, Design Museum in London, Herbert Johnson Museum of Art, DePaul Art Museum, and Wing Luke Museum.

 She lectures and presents artist talks to international audiences.
 She has published writings and texts.
 Her monograph, We Are Never Never Other, was published in October 2021 by University Galleries at Illinois State University with the support of the Andy Warhol Foundation for the Visual Arts.
 Other texts include, “How Internalized White Supremacy Manifest for My BIPOC Students in Art School,” for the summer issue of Art Journal (2021) for which she was awarded the inaugural 2021 Lois Moran Award for Craft Writing, and a book chapter “A Mother’s Work: A Mother/Daughter/Seamstress/Fiber Artist’s Merging Practice and Politics,” in Maternal in Creative Work: Intergenerational Discussions on Motherhood and Art edited Elena Marcevska and Velerie Walkerdine and published by Routledge in 2019.